HertzDevil/feh-assets-json/README.md

 data, and to detect binary differences in a human-readable manner.
 It does not entail the extraction of data from / insertion of data to an FEH installation.

+## Extras

+The `extras/` directory contains other useful JSON files:

+* `Skill.json`: All skill definitions in one file, sorted by their in-game order, and with the fields equal to the blank definition (`SID_無し`) removed.
+* `SRPGMap/*.json`: Special Map definition files.

 ## Availability

 * [ ] `files/assets/Common/`